kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

 As a first step, CAPI controllers will compute the set of desired changes (current and desired state).

-Then CAPI controllers will then iterate over the registered external updaters, requesting to each updater if it can handle required changes through the `CanUpdateMachineSet` (MachineDeployment) and `CanUpdateMachine` (KCP).
+Then CAPI controllers will iterate over the registered external updaters, requesting each updater if it can handle required changes through the `CanUpdateMachineSet` (MachineDeployment) and `CanUpdateMachine` (KCP).

 The changes supported by an updater can be the complete set of desired changes, a subset of them or an empty set, signaling it cannot handle any of the desired changes.